We'd love to hear from you! 608-968-1311 or txt 608-482-5622

 This is how wildlife takes care of itself.

-The reasoning behind offering a multiple-herb blend is that herbs are best prescribed to treat the entire bird, not just the clinical signs.
-This produces a synergistic action while minimizing the potential toxic effect of feeding single herbs.
+The reasoning behind offering a multiple-herb blend is that herbs are best prescribed to treat the entire bird, not just the clinical signs, and produces a synergistic action while minimizing the potential toxic effect of feeding single herbs.
 This is an important fact for us to be aware of when offering limited selection.
 Another pitfall to avoid in herbal treatment is, when choice is minimized, a bird is apt to eat the wrong thing because the proper substance is not available.
 A good example of this would be the companion parrot munching on a French fry because he needs more Omega fatty acids, triglycerides, etc. in his diet.
 Definitely not the correct choice, rather a learned behavior or an opportunistic moment.

 Fresh or Dried?